 In terms of dose, the prebiotic component of a complementary synbiotic must be at a dose previously shown in the literature to be effective (see Table 1).
 Prebiotics used in synbiotic formulations have been used at doses ranging from as little as 100 mg up to as much as 68 g per day.
-In the case of synergistic synbiotics, the dose used for the prebiotic component should only be sufficient for its selective utilization by the live microorganism, resulting in a clinically demonstrated health benefit, which must be superior to the individual components' effect.
+In the case of synergistic synbiotics, the dose used for the prebiotic component must at least be sufficient for its selective utilization by the live microorganism, resulting in a clinically demonstrated health benefit, which must be superior to the individual components' effect.
+In terms of preclinical data, in vitro data may be acceptable under the conditions that the effects measured correspond with clinical outcomes observed for both ingredients; however, clinical data remain the gold standard and primary evidence required to substantiate synbiotic candidacy.